vectordotdev/timber-ruby/README.md

 Glad you asked :) Timber tames the crazy world that is logging.
 First, it *automatically* augments your logs with structured data.
 Second, it provides a transparent, no lock-in, API for logging your own events.
+Lastly, it can be paired with a [powerful console](https://timber.io) for querying.

 For example, it automatically turns this:

 ```
 Completed 200 OK in 117ms (Views: 85.2ms | ActiveRecord: 25.3ms)